cookpad/terraform-aws-eks/UPGRADING.md

 * Check the notes for the Kubernetes version you are upgrading to at https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html
 * After upgrading the terraform module, remember to follow the [roll nodes](docs/roll_nodes.md) procedure to roll out upgraded nodes to your cluster.

+## 1.18.3+

+This release updated ebs-csi-driver,
+The upgrade renamed the ebs-csi-controller-pod-disruption-budget resource.

+Due to the way that we apply manifests this will result in a duplicated pod disruption budget, that can cause issues when trying to drain nodes.

+Ensure you run `kubectl -n kube-system delete pdb ebs-csi-controller-pod-disruption-budget` after upgrading to this version of the module to avoid this issue.

 ## 1.18 -> 1.19

 [#195](https://github.com/cookpad/terraform-aws-eks/pull/195) upgrades `aws-alb-ingress-controller` to [`aws-load-balancer-controller`](https://github.com/cookpad/terraform-aws-eks/pull/195) (the project was renamed with the v2 release).
 Check the [upgrade guide for this project](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.0/guide/upgrade/migrate_v1_v2/) if you are using `aws-alb-ingress-controller`, you may need to update your ingress definitions.